ropensci-archive/roweb2/content/technotes/2020-02-25-opentripplanner.md

 The package supports many more features such as batch routing, isochrones, and geocoding, that are described in the [vignettes](https://docs.ropensci.org/opentripplanner/).
 There are also instructions on how to set up OTP for any area of the world.

-The package has recently passed [peer review](https://github.com/ropensci/software-review/issues/295), so a big thank you to rOpenSci and our reviewers for all their help.
+The package has recently passed [peer review](https://github.com/ropensci/software-review/issues/295), so a big thank you to rOpenSci and our reviewers [Brooke Anderson](https://ropencontent/authorssci.org/authors/brooke-anderson/) and [Kim Fitter](https://github.com/kimnewzealand) for all their help.
 We are also keen to hear from users about new features that would be useful; please post your ideas to the [issues](https://github.com/ropensci/opentripplanner/issues) page.

 ## References